joshuamacpherson/skywars-plugin/README.md

 Plugin built using this map: https://www.planetminecraft.com/project/skywars-monumental/

-If not using this map, edit the island spawn locations in src/main/java/com/example/skywars/GameManager.java and the lobby spawn in src/main/resources/config.yml.
+If not using this map, edit the island/lobby spawn locations in src/main/resources/config.yml

 ## Game Flow